 Our Learning and Development offer at Queen's ensures that all of our people are enabled to build their capability and support their career progression through relevant and meaningful learning opportunities.

-Our approach to Wellbeing at Queen's is organised under four key themes which are complemented by training and a wide range of events and activities.
+Wellbeing at Queen's is organised under four key themes which are complemented by training and a wide range of events and activities.
 Looking after your health and wellbeing is key to feeling good and functioning well.